cenk1cenk2/schema-companion.nvim/README.md

 ## Configuration

 Plugin has to be configured once, and the language servers can be added by extending the LSP configuration.

+**If you do not configure the language server with the `setup_client` function, the plugin will not work for the given language server.**

 ### Setup